OsliuMichael/odin-css-exercises/foundations/block-and-inline/02-margin-and-padding-2/README.md

 Use this section to check your work.
 On _these_ projects, your goal isn't to attain 100% pixel perfection, but to use the tools you've learned to get relatively close to the desired output.

 - There is 8px between the edge of the card and its content (the blue sections).
+I put 10px instead.
 - There is an 8px gap between each of the blue sections inside the card.
+Again 10px
 - The title of the card uses a 16px font.
+I used 20px.
 - There are 8px between the title text and the edge of the title section.
+Again 10px.
 - The content section has 16px space on the top and bottom, and 8px on either side.
+I got 10px all around.
 - Everything inside the `.button-container` section is centered, and there is 8px padding.
+Yes, but with 10px.
 - The Big Button is centered on its own line.
+Yes.
 - The Big Button has 24px space on the sides, and 8px on top and bottom.
+If you mean the margin then I see 138.4, but it looks like the picture.